AharonShachar/AutoImportResources/README.md

 Before using:

-The script do not creates resource families/models & the attributes associations – that should be done before running the script in Resource Manager.
+The script does not create resource families/models & the attribute associations – that should be done before running the script in Resource Manager.

 #How to use (alpha):

 1. Prepare your CSV file according to the following instructions (as well please see the attached Sample.csv):

 	a.
-The file headers must has the following 6 headers: Parent, Description, Name, ResourceFamilyName, ResourceModelName, FolderFullPath, Address
+The file headers must have the following 6 headers: Parent, Description, Name, ResourceFamilyName, ResourceModelName, FolderFullPath, Address

 	b.
 Attributes will be added in the 7th  and above.